-From 1984 to 1993 Kotlowitz was a staff writer at The Wall Street Journal where he wrote on urban affairs and social policy.
-He regularly contributes to The New York Times Magazine and This American Life (including the Peabody Award-winning “Harper High School” double episode), and his articles have appeared in The New Yorker, The Washington Post, the Chicago Tribune, Rolling Stone, The Atlantic, and Granta.
+A former staff writer at The Wall Street Journal, where he wrote on urban affairs and social policy, Kotlowitz regularly contributes to The New York Times Magazine and This American Life (including the Peabody Award-winning “Harper High School” double episode).
+His articles have appeared in The New Yorker, The Washington Post, The Chicago Tribune, Rolling Stone, The Atlantic, and Granta.

 Kotlowitz is currently a writer-in-residence at Northwestern University.
 He has been a visiting professor at the University of Notre Dame, the University of Chicago, and served as a Montgomery Fellow at Dartmouth College.